informalsystems/hermes/guide/src/templates/help_templates/clear/packets.md

         --key-name <KEY_NAME>
             use the given signing key for the specified chain (default: `key_name` config)

+        --packet-sequences <PACKET_SEQUENCES>
+            Sequences of packets to be cleared on the specified chain

         --query-packets-chunk-size <QUERY_PACKETS_CHUNK_SIZE>
             number of packets to fetch at once from the chain (default: `query_packets_chunk_size` config)